-To convert your desired dose in milligrams to milliliters or drops, you need to know the potency of the product that you’ll be using.
-The potency of CBD oil drops (tinctures) can vary widely and is commonly expressed in terms of milligrams (mg) of CBD per milliliter (ml).
+The potency or strength of CBD oil drops (tinctures) varies widely across different brands and products.
+Potency is commonly expressed in terms of milligrams (mg) of CBD per milliliter (ml).
+In most cases, one milliliter is approximately one dropperful.

 Generally, a product with less than 15 mg/ml is considered low-potency.
 A product with between 15-49 mg/ml is regarded as standard potency.
 A product with 50 mg/ml or more is considered high-potency.
 You’ll need to take more of a low-potency product compared to a high-potency one to achieve the same dosage level.

 To calculate the potency of your product, just divide the total number of milligrams of CBD in the bottle by the total amount of liquid in milliliters.
 Both of these numbers can be commonly found on the product label or the company’s website.
 You can use this handy CBD potency calculator to do the calculation for you.